Nuestman/mineaid-webapp/MineAid_v13_Change_Log.md

 2. Fixed tables for them
 3. Fixed inventory page overflow on wide-screen due to wide-screen fix required on mobile.
 4. Fixed routes to index giving errors
+5. Added sample data for all inventory tables
+6. Fixed padding issue for inventory main
+7. Padding for landing page
 3. Continue later